Veterinary Dermatology for Dogs and Cats

 David Godfrey BVetMed CertSAD CertSAM DipABVP FRCVS is a Royal College of Veterinary Surgeons Advanced Practitioner in Small Animal Dermatology.
 This means he has further training and an additional post-graduate qualification in the diagnosis and treatment of pet animal skin, ear and nail diseases.
 He also has further training and qualifications in pet animal internal medicine and cat behaviour.

-He helps dogs and cats who are itchy, have hair loss and baldness, or have any other skin, ear or nail problem.
+He helps dogs and cats who are itchy, have hair loss and baldness, or have any other skin, ear or nail problems.

-He helps dogs and cats who are itchy, have hair loss and baldness, or have any other skin, ear or nail problem.
+He helps dogs and cats who are itchy, have hair loss and baldness, or have any other skin, ear or nail problems.

 Experienced, Compassionate & SupportiveDavid is happy to see dogs and cats with all sorts of skin and ear problems.